Best Things to do in Jericho: Insider’s Area Guide

 Your other main food option is pizza, one of which is the result of a collaboration with the Saltpig Curing Company: a delicious ‘Nduja Bufala with ‘Nduja, crushed tomatoes, and mozzarella.
 Pair with a portion of truffle fries and a local craft beer for the ultimate indulgent meal.

-Pssst… The Rickety Press also does a wicked brunch.
+Pssst… The Rickety Press also does one of the most wicked brunches in Oxford.

-An ultra-stylish hotel with a brilliant restaurant downstairs.
+The Porterhouse Grills is an ultra-stylish hotel with a brilliant restaurant downstairs.
+Bonus!

 Old Parsonage Hotel